All Episodes

 We'll take a quick break and be back.

-Why you never know what's going to happen here.
+You never know what's going to happen here.

 Meeting and surpassing all audience expectations on a daily basis.

-Rush Limbaugh, Nobel Peace Prize nominee running America.
+Rush Limbaugh, Nobel Peace Prize nominee, running America.

-Back now to the audio sound bites.
+Back now to the audio soundbites.

-This is from C SPAN this morning.
+This is from C-SPAN this morning.

 And Scully takes a call from Huntersville, North Carolina on the C-SPAN Republican line.

-Much more polished gentleman, I think a better thinker, and certainly a more elegant speaker.
+Rush Limbaugh came along, much more polished gentleman, I think a better thinker, and certainly a more elegant speaker.

 And he influenced me a lot.